 MY ENCOUNTER WITH A GRIMALKIN

-In my biography on Cailleach, I noted that artists have long been enchanted by this mystical being, often depicted as a cat.
-Yet, in my wildest dreams, I never imagined I would have the privilege of experiencing her presence myself.
+In my biography of Cailly Leach, I observed that artists have long been captivated by this mystical entity, frequently portrayed as a cat.
+However, I never anticipated having the honor of witnessing her presence firsthand.

-Since childhood, I have been writing—perhaps not skillfully, but persistently.
-I even experimented with dimensional art, photography, and painting, though my focus mostly remained on literature.
+Since my childhood, I have been dedicated to writing—perhaps not always with skill, but with unwavering persistence.
+I have also explored dimensional art, photography, and painting, though my primary focus has remained on literature.

-I penned a short poem entitled The Grimalkin, which I published in a small press magazine.
-The piece is available on this website under My Work.
+I authored a short poem titled The Grimalkin, which was published in a small press magazine.
+This piece can be found on this website under My Work.

-Subsequently, I rewrote and re- published this poetry and others in various small press magazines, college publications, and anthologies while writing and publishing short stories and aspiring to write a book.
+Subsequently, I revised and republished this poem, along with others, in various small press magazines, college publications, and anthologies, while also writing and publishing short stories and aspiring to author a book.

 In the summer of 2018, on a humid night at 10:13 pm, the usual night sounds ceased, and I heard tapping on my sliding glass door.